aliravn/CF-CR11-Valeria/Readme.md

 Project Structure:

-1) Database development and DB creation in mySQL Exported DB in SQL-file: cr11_valeria_nazarova_biglibrary.sql
+1) Database development and DB creation in mySQL Exported DB in SQL-file: cr11_vn_lib.sql

 2) App structure:
-Flowchart of the app structure: app_structure.jpg
+Flowchart of the app structure in project_outline folder

-3) Connection mySQL with pHP and HTML
+3) Connection mySQL with PHP and HTML
 "action"-pages:
 db_connect.php
 a_create.php